 Pothos Snow Queen typically isn’t too hard to find, and many garden centers and home improvement stores carry them, at least on occasion.
 If you can’t track one down in-store, try asking if the store can place a special order.

 Amazon has a few Snow Queen pothos to choose from, including this 4-inch plant.

 Etsy is usually your best bet for finding healthy plants online.
 At the time of this publishing, several sellers had them in stock.
+You can view the list of sellers at Etsy right here.
 I highly recommend checking out Beck With the Good Gard if you’re looking for a high quality Snow Queen.